terilios/translingua_iq/README.md

 # TransLingua IQ

-TransLingua IQ is an advanced multi-language translation quality metrics (MQM) analyzer leveraging artificial intelligence for accurate and context-aware translation assessment.
+TransLingua IQ is an advanced multi-language translation quality metrics (MQM) analyzer that leverages cutting-edge artificial intelligence and machine learning techniques for accurate and context-aware translation assessment.
+This tool is designed to revolutionize the way translation quality is evaluated, providing deep insights and actionable improvements for translators, language service providers, and content creators working across multiple languages.

+## Project Overview

+TransLingua IQ combines natural language processing (NLP) models, machine learning algorithms, and large language models to offer a comprehensive suite of translation quality metrics.
+By integrating various advanced techniques, the tool provides a nuanced understanding of translation quality that goes beyond traditional metrics, considering factors such as semantic accuracy, fluency, and cultural appropriateness.

+## Machine Learning and Large Language Model Techniques

+TransLingua IQ utilizes a variety of ML and LLM techniques to achieve its advanced capabilities:

+1. **Transformer-based Models**:
+   - BERT (Bidirectional Encoder Representations from Transformers) for contextual word embeddings and semantic understanding.
+   - MarianMT for neural machine translation tasks.

+2. **Large Language Models**:
+   - Integration with Azure OpenAI's GPT-4o for initial assessment and generation of revised translations, leveraging its advanced language understanding and generation capabilities.

+3. **Traditional NLP Techniques**:
+   - BLEU (Bilingual Evaluation Understudy) for measuring translation adequacy.
+   - METEOR (Metric for Evaluation of Translation with Explicit ORdering) for content preservation evaluation.

+4. **Advanced Similarity Metrics**:
+   - Semantic Similarity using SentenceTransformers for understanding meaning preservation.
+   - Lexical Similarity with Jaro-Winkler distance for surface-level text comparison.

+5. **Named Entity Recognition (NER)**:
+   - Utilizes spaCy's NER models to evaluate the preservation of named entities across translations.

+6. **BERT Score**:
+   - Leverages BERT embeddings to compute precision, recall, and F1 scores for fluency assessment.

+7. **BLEURT (Bilingual Evaluation Understudy with Representations from Transformers)**:
+   - A learned metric based on BERT that evaluates translation quality with high correlation to human judgments.

+8. **Unsupervised Learning**:
+   - K-means clustering for grouping similar improvements in translation quality.

+9. **Statistical Analysis**:
+   - Utilizes libraries like pandas and scikit-learn for in-depth statistical analysis of translation improvements.

 ## Features

-- Upload and analyze English source and multi-language translation files (supports txt, pdf, and docx formats)
+- **Multi-format Support**: Upload and analyze English source and multi-language translation files (supports txt, pdf, and docx formats).
-- Automatic language detection for translated text
+- **Automatic Language Detection**: Utilizes langdetect for identifying the language of translated text.
-- Calculation of multiple translation quality metrics:
+- **Comprehensive Quality Metrics**:
   - BLEU (Adequacy)
   - BERT Score (Precision, Recall, F1-Score for Fluency)
   - METEOR (Content Preservation)